CrowdOptic: Sports

 In 2014, CrowdOptic partnered with the Sacramento Kings to develop an alternative view of basketball games using Google Glass.
 The company broadcast Google Glass video footage from the perspective of players and cheerleaders on the Jumbotron and mobile devices.
 This technology was also implemented during warm-ups by the Stanford basketball team.

 The company also partnered with the Indiana Pacers to use the technology.
 The footage was broadcast from the video feeds of team employees wearing Google Glass.
 CrowdOptic has agreements with the Philadelphia Eagles, and Sony for SmartEyeGlass to use the technology.

 In August 2014, CrowdOptic partnered with NASCAR's International Speedway Corporation to broadcast live racing and behind-the-scenes footage from Google Glass.

-In 2016, CrowdOptic deployed with the Denver Broncos at the AFC Championship game in Denver, Colorado and at the Super Bowl 50 at Levi's Stadium in the San Francisco Bay Area.
+In 2016, CrowdOptic deployed with the Denver Broncos at the AFC Championship Game in Denver, Colorado and at the Super Bowl 50 at Levi's Stadium in the San Francisco Bay Area.

 Medicine

 In June 2014, CrowdOptic announced a partnership with the University of California, San Francisco to stream procedures by UCSF Department of Orthopaedic Surgery faculty.
 The company announced in July 2014 that ProTransport-1, a California-based medical transport provider, would install Google Glass in its ambulances.
 Google Glass uses CrowdOptic's software to send a live video feed from an ambulance to a destination hospital.

 CrowdOptic also partnered with Stanford University Medical School.
 The software is used to live stream surgeries to doctors and medical students wearing Google Glass.
 The data from the live stream is owned by Stanford University.
-In 2017 the company debuted a live-streaming platform for medical practitioner training at National Bioskills Laboratories in San Francisco.